Europe–Democracy–Esperanto: 2004 European Parliament election

 The party did not set out to have a referendum on languages — instead, the EDE tries to set up Esperanto as an alternative to the twenty different official languages of the European Union, which leads enormous expenses.

 The 2004 parliamentary election broke records for the number of parties participating, and the EDE became something of a poster child for protest parties, being picked out by national papers as an example of the ridiculous.
 It was described by Les Échos as one of several "crazy, anti-this or pro-that parties" running in the election.
 However, because it was on the ballot in the vast majority of districts, it was one of the dozen parties selected by Les Échos to have its party platform published.

 The EDE had lists in seven of France's eight electoral regions and received around 0.15% of the vote in the European Election on 13 June 2004.

 2009 European Parliament election

 2014 European Parliament election

 In 2014, EDE received 33,609 votes in France, or 0.18% of the votes.

 2019 European Parliament election

 In 2019, EDE received 18,587 votes in France, or 0.08% of the votes.

+2024 European Parliament election

+In 2024, EDE received 10,634 votes in France, or 0.04% of the votes.